ablwr/ablwr.github.io/_posts/2017-09-20-how-do-web-archiving-frameworks-work.md

 - IIPC's [awesome-web-archiving list](https://github.com/iipc/awesome-web-archiving).
 - IIPC's [OpenWayback](https://github.com/iipc/openwayback/wiki).
 - [WAIL](https://machawk1.github.io/wail/), a "GUI atop multiple web archiving tools intended to be used as an easy way for anyone to preserve and replay web pages."

 OK, stay tuned while I put together the blog post I originally intended to write, about web accessibility and website archivability, in which I argue with myself about both.
+Update: [here](https://ablwr.github.io/blog/2017/09/20/accessibility-and-archivability/).